alexwine36/Portfolio/apps/portfolio/content/work/manzano/index.md

 - Developed a web-based program for staff schedules and client sign out sheets, allowing for automation of repetitive tasks.

-- In charge of repairing all mechanical, electrical, and computer issues.
+- Repaired mechanical, electrical, and computer issues.

 - Developed a program using Ruby on Rails to schedule all center activities.